Conifold transitions via affine geometry and mirror symmetry

-Then clearly $P_0$ is contained in $X_0$ and it can be verified that $\pi^{-1}(P_0)$ is a real $3$-dimensional submanifold with boundary of $X$, homeomorphic to $\PP^1 \times [0,+\infty)$, whose boundary is the exceptional curve.
-Therefore suppose that inside a complex conifold $\bar X$ we can find a subset $S$, containing nodes $p_1, \ldots, p_k$, such that $S-\{p_1, \ldots, p_k \}$ is a real $3$-dimensional submanifold of $\bar X$ and, in a neighborhood of every node, $S$ coincides with $P_0$ in some local coordinates.
+This proves the lemma. \end{proof} Therefore suppose that inside a complex conifold $\bar X$ we can find a subset $S$, containing nodes $p_1, \ldots, p_k$, such that $S-\{p_1, \ldots, p_k \}$ is a real $3$-dimensional submanifold in $\bar X$ and, in a neighborhood of every node, $S$ coincides with $P_0$ in some local coordinates.
 Then $\pi^{-1}(S)$ is a real $3$-dimensional submanifold with boundary of a resolution $X$, whose boundary is the union of the exceptional curves.
 Hence the exceptional curves satisfy a good relation and the nodes can be smoothed.